AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    * Connection status and timeout

-1. (Optional) To add an alternate name that appears in place of the actual Data Archive server name in the portal and in PI to OCS streams, select the pencil icon, then type a new name.
+1. (Optional) To add an alternate name that appears in place of the actual Data Archive server name in the portal and in PI to OCS streams, select the **Alternate Display Name** pencil icon, type an alternate name, select **Set Display Name** and then select **Close**.

 1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to the **Connection Timeout (sec)** field.